Fraud offences have been rising since 2012 - in the year ending March 2017 there was a 5% increase in fraud offences in England and Wales.

 The Fraud Act 2006 states that those making and/or supplying articles for fraudulent means, and those conspiring to defraud face both a fine and up to ten years in prison.
 Those obtaining services through dishonest means or who possess articles for use in frauds will be punished with up to five years in prison and/or a fine.

-Corporate offenders convicted of fraud will receive sentences in line with the ten-step process defined by the UK Sentencing Council, which came into effect on 1st October 2014.
+Corporate offenders convicted of fraud will receive sentences defined by the UK Sentencing Council (pdf - Sentencing Council website).

 I am under investigation for serious fraud – what should I do?